vmihailenco/taskq/README.md

 ## Quickstart

-I recommend to split your app into 2 parts:
+I recommend that you split your app into two parts:
-- API that accepts requests from customers and adds tasks to the queues.
+- An API that accepts requests from customers and adds tasks to the queues.
-- Worker that fetches tasks from the queues and processes them.
+- A Worker that fetches tasks from the queues and processes them.

 This way you can:
-- isolate API and worker from each other;
+- Isolate API and worker from each other;
-- scale API and worker separately;
+- Scale API and worker separately;
-- have different configs for API and worker (like timeouts).
+- Have different configs for API and worker (like timeouts).

 There is an [api_worker example](examples/api_worker) that demonstrates this approach using Redis as backend: